Menopause Skin Symptoms

 Discover how to treat skin changes during menopause, including adult acne and facial hair.

 Knowing what to expect from menopause can help you prepare for it.
-While some skin changes during menopause are inevitable, adapting your beauty routine can help minimize the overall effects.
+While some skin changes during menopause are inevitable, adapting your beauty routine can help to minimise the overall effects.

 - Why Does Menopause Affect Skin?